akash-network/akash-api/docs/proto/node.md

  <a name="akash.deployment.v1.DepositAuthorization"></a>

  ### DepositAuthorization
- DepositDeploymentAuthorization allows the grantee to deposit up to spend_limit coins from the granter's account for a deployment.
+ DepositAuthorization allows the grantee to deposit up to spend_limit coins from the granter's account for a deployment.